DataDog/hiring-engineers/answers.md

 **What is the difference between a Service and a Resource?**
 A service is a set of processes that do a job.
 Examples include web applications and databases.
 A resource is an action that takes place inside a service.
 Examples include routes in a web app and database queries.
-In the above example dashboard I have time series tracking all requests on my web application (service metrics) and one tracking just my index root path (Resource metrics).
+In the above example dashboard I have two timeseries, one tracking all requests on my web application (service metrics) and one tracking just my index root path (Resource metrics).

 ## CREATIVE USES